mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 Because a monoid has to follow the Closure of operation, it follows that the special extra value has to be part of the set of legal values for the monoid, not just as output but also as input.
 Usually the implementation of the operation would just bypass the actual operation and immediately return NaN when you get a NaN as a parameter: you propagate the failure, but in a composable fashion.

 This idea was proposed by Ward Cunningham as the Whole Object pattern from his CHECKS patterns.
 Java Optional, and monads in functional programming languages, like the Maybe monad and its two values Some or None, are similar mechanisms to achieve this invisible propagation of failure.
-This is a property of an **[Absorbing Elemen**t](https://en.wikipedia.org/wiki/Absorbing_element)[ ](https://en.wikipedia.org/wiki/Absorbing_element)like NaN: a + NaN = a
+This is a property of an **[Absorbing Elemen](https://en.wikipedia.org/wiki/Absorbing_element)[ ](https://en.wikipedia.org/wiki/Absorbing_element)** like NaN: a + NaN = a

 In the case of ranges with the union operation, you may want to introduce a special element NotARange to represent the error case of the union of disjoint ranges: